Chart Color Schemes

 Gaythorne has seen below average employment performance when compared to national benchmarks

-Workforce participation in Gaythorne stood at 72.1%, compared to Greater Brisbane's 64.5%.
-Key employment sectors among residents include health care & social assistance, public administration & safety, and professional & technical services.
-Notably, public administration & safety has a high representation with an employment share of 2.2 times the regional level.
-Conversely, construction shows lower representation at 4.9% compared to the regional average of 9.0%.
+In this month, 2,017 residents were employed while the unemployment rate was 1.1% higher than Greater Brisbane's 4.0%.
+Workforce participation in Gaythorne stood at 72.1%, exceeding Greater Brisbane's 64.5%.
+Key industries for employment among residents are health care & social assistance, public administration & safety, and professional & technical services.
+Notably, public administration & safety employs 2.2 times the regional level.

 Frequently Asked Questions - Employment